visivo-io/visivo/mkdocs/topics/deployments.md

 # Deployment

-Continuous testing in production and deploying dashboards as part of a CI/CD pipeline is critical for delivering high quality data visualizations and insights to stakeholders.
-It creates opportunities to prevent, discover and fix bugs proactively.
+Continuous visualization testing in production and deploying dashboards as part of a CI/CD pipeline are critical components of a high quality data stack that stakeholders can depends on.
+These deployments create opportunities to prevent, discover and fix bugs proactively.

 ## Production

 ## CI/CD
-It's highly recommended that you create a PR version of your project anytime that changes are being worked.
+It's highly recommended that you create a staging version of your project anytime that someone on your team creates a pull request.
 This is beneficial for a few reasons.
 <div class="grid cards" markdown>

-- :handshake: Collaborators and stake holders are able to review work in flight and compare the changes to prod.
-- :test_tube: The full project is run ensuring that changes to downstream models, traces, charts and tests didn't cause failures
+-   :popcorn: __Preview your Project__

+    ---

+    View how changes impact your project visually _before_ production.

+-   :test_tube: __Test Changes__

+    ---

+    Understand how changes to downstream nodes impact upstream nodes.

+-   :handshake: __Streamline Collaboration__

+    ---

+    Improve your peer reviews by relating code changes to visual changes.

+-   :man_running: __Increase Development Speed__

+    ---

+    Gone are the days of data visualizations being built and deployed in production.

 </div>